kiarajones/digitalframeworks-summer2018/Assignment 1- critique #2.md

 Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
 (Rank 1-5, with five excellent.)

 I would rank this article as a 2 because the data was presented in a cohesive and well-organized manner, but more data charts were needed to explain the main points of the article.
-I believe that this was executed in a poor degree of quality because the data is explained well in writing, but the charts and graph would be most relevant for explaining this information to the readers clearly.
+I believe that this was executed in a poor degree of quality because the data is explained well in writing, but the charts and graph would be more relevant for explaining this information to the readers clearly.

 Explain what they did well and areas where improvements could be made.